FMInference/FlexiGen/README.md

 - Do not pin weights by adding `--pin-weight 0`.
 This can reduce the weight memory usage on CPU by around 20% or more.
 - Enable weight compression by adding `--compress-weight`.
 This can reduce the weight memory usage by around 70%.
-- Offload weights to disk by using `--percent 0 0 100 0 100 0`.
+- Offload all weights to disk by using `--percent 0 0 100 0 100 0`.
 This requires very little CPU and GPU memory.

 ## Roadmap
 We plan to work on the following features.
 Community contributions are welcome.